-Child support hearings can be a stressful and frustrating time in one’s life.
-It can be very taxing on both parties involved and their children.
-It is important to remember the advantages of having experienced and effective legal representation on your side.
-There are a number of factors in deciding on how child support will be calculated by a Judge.
+There are many factors a Judge will use in determining child support calculations.
 In North Carolina, child support is calculated primarily by gross monthly income (pre-tax salary or wages) of the parents versus what is paid out as far as other child support, health insurance, and daycare.
-North Carolina Child Support Guidelines determine the formula of how much a parent will owe.

 It is always best to seek legal representation of an experienced North Carolina Family Law Attorney in matters as important as your children; especially where calculations can go wrong if imputed incorrectly.
-A family lawyer is needed to advise their clients as to the options available to them in addition to filing appropriate timely paperwork with the courts.
+A child support attorney is needed to advise their clients as to the options available to them in addition to filing appropriate timely paperwork with the courts.
 The best chance of a favorable outcome is by having legal representation in situations aforementioned.